 - Well, first, you let a process server [a guy without a without a law license] tell you that you had the right procedure in mind [yes, you should give your professional liability carrier a heads-up].

-- What Joe Bob didn’t know is that subpoenas aren’t covered by the Hague Service Convention (they’re covered by the Hague Evidence Convention), and even if they were, Joe Bob isn’t authorized to sign Hague Service Requests because Joe Bob is not a lawyer.
+- What Joe Bob didn’t know is that the Hague Service Convention doesn’t magically confer coercive effect on a subpoena (they’re covered by the Hague Evidence Convention), and even if it did, Joe Bob isn’t authorized to sign Hague Service Requests because Joe Bob is not a lawyer.

 - Second, even if the Service Convention were right, and even if you signed the thing instead of Bob, the Präsidentin des Oberlandesgerichts München (the State Court President in Munich) is the Central Authority in Bavaria.
 Joe Bob erroneously sent the thing to Berlin.

 - Third, you can’t just “serve” a subpoena.
 It doesn’t work that way.
-You have to send a Hague Evidence Request through the appropriate channels, and ask a German court in the right state* to compel production.
+If you hold out any hope that the German third-party will comply, you have to send a Hague Evidence Request through the appropriate channels, and ask a German court in the right state* to compel production.

 - Fourth, the Germans have blocking statutes that may prevent compulsion, and they’ve indicated that they rather like Article 23 of the Evidence Convention.
 Sorry, that’s just the way it is.
 But there are certain exceptions to the statutes and to the Article 23 declaration; your request has to be written in just the right way.